-"Not in a long time my young apprentice."
-She answered, her voice like a melodic choir of angels singing, her long tresses of her fiery auburn hair swayed with an enthusiastic bounce as she walked, her fiery red eyes trained on the path they walked, her olive skin almost twinkling in the light, her large white majestic wings hanging behind her back as if they were floating as they moved.
+“Not in a long time my young apprentice.”
+She answered, her voice like a melodic choir of angels singing, her long tresses of her fiery auburn hair swayed with an enthusiastic bounce as she walked, her flame colored eyes trained on the path they walked, her olive skin almost twinkling in the light, her large white majestic wings hanging behind her back as if they were floating as they moved.

 “What was it like when you were down there?”
 Eden asked curiously, reaching up and tucking a tress of her liquid blonde hair behind her ear as they walked together.

-"When I was down there, it was a beautiful and wonderful place down there, so many people were kind, hard working," she began, "It wasn't exactly like the stories you are all told but there were cruel people there, many failed to see it but the people never lost hope, which is what I see in man and angels alike."
+“When I was down there, it was a beautiful and wonderful place; so many people were kind, hard working, helpful, friendly,” she began, “It wasn’t exactly like the stories you are all told but there were cruel people among those, many failed to see it but the people never lost hope, which is what I see in man and angels alike.”

-"Do you think anyone will ever be allowed to go back down there again?"
-Eden wondered alound, Auriel's smile turning to a sad one.
+“Do you think anyone will ever be allowed to go back down there again?”
+Eden wondered aloud, Auriel’s smile turning to a sad one.

 “Sadly, I don’t know.
 Maybe one day will be allowed but sadly, i don’t think that anyone will be allowed down there for centuries to come.”
 Auriel answered, Eden sighing longingly.
 “Do not let it bother you child, if you will excuse me, I must depart.
 I have to go to the council meeting.”
 Auriel explained, Eden nodding as Auriel let her in the garden.